sustech-cmp/sustech-cmp.github.io/workshop/2025-winter/index.md

 **Abstract:** In this work, we revisit the approach with the covariant phase space formalism for the asymptotic symmetry analysis in the pure AdS<sub>3</sub> gravity.
 We modify the approach to a version which is exactly in the framework of Noether's theorem.
 The key point in the modification is to take a systematical treatment of the boundary effects.

+In particular, we start from defining the pure AdS<sub>3</sub> gravity in Lagrangian formalism, where we adopt proper asymptotic boundary conditions, and we take holographic renormalization in the off-shell level.
+We then follow Noether's theorem step by step with a careful treatment of the boundary terms.

+Following our modified approach, we get the following two results.
+First, we show that the asymptotic symmetries are indeed symmetries of the pure AdS<sub>3</sub> gravity in the sense of Noether's theorem.
+Second, we compute the associated charges of the asymptotic symmetries with the expression of Noether charge, which reproduces the same result from the ordinarily used approach with the covariant phase space formalism.

 **Biography:** Zhe Feng is a Master's student under the supervision of Prof. Jie-qiang Wu at the Institute of Theoretical Physics, Chinese Academy of Sciences.
 He obtained his B.Sc. in Physics from Hohai University in 2024.
 His research focuses on the AdS/CFT correspondence and quantum gravity.

 #### 2. Quantum Metrology with Many-Body States – Hu Zhiyao (胡知遥)